Infinite Arms Bandit: Optimality via Confidence Bounds: Optimality

 \end{lem}

 {\sc Example} 1.
 Consider $X \stackrel{d}{\sim}$ Bernoulli($\mu$).
 Condition (A2) holds with $a_1=1$.
 If $g$ is uniform on (0,1), then (A1) holds with $\alpha=\beta=1$.
-Since $\lambda=1$, by (\ref{mustar}), $\zeta_n \sim (2/n)^{1/2}$.
+Since $\lambda=1$, by (\ref{mustar}), $\zeta_n \sim \sqrt{\tfrac{2}{n}}$.
 Lemma \ref{thm1} says that $R_n \geq [1+o(1)] \sqrt{2n}$, agreeing with Theorem 3 of Berry et al. (1997).

-Bonald and Prouti\`{e}re (2013) showed (\ref{R2}) in their Lemma 3 for Bernoulli rewards under (A1) and that the two-target algorithm gets close to the lower bound when $f$ is large.
-It will be shown in Theorem \ref{thm2} that the lower bound in (\ref{R2}) is achieved by CBT for general rewards.
+Bonald and Prouti\`{e}re (2013) showed (\ref{R2}) in their Lemma 3 for Bernoulli rewards under (A1) and that their two-target algorithm gets close to the regret lower bound when $f$ is large.
+It will be shown in Theorem \ref{thm2} that the lower bound in (\ref{R2}) is achieved by CBT for rewards that need not be Bernoulli.